Florence Gell: Other public service

-Following Florence Gell's departure from municipal politics in December 1966, she carried on with her public service in other roles.
-She continued her progression through the ranks to become President of the Ontario Traffic Conference (OTC) (1967), Chair of the Board of Governors of Humber College (1977), and Chair of the Metropolitan Toronto and Region Conservation Authority (1983).
+Following Gell's departure from municipal politics in December 1966, she continued her progression through the ranks to become President of the Ontario Traffic Conference (OTC) (1967), Chair of the Board of Governors of Humber College (1977), and Chair of the Metropolitan Toronto and Region Conservation Authority (1983).
 Gell was the first woman to hold each of the chair positions.
-As of 2025, she has been the only woman to serve as OTC President out of 53 office-holders.
+As of 2026, she has been one of only two woman to serve as OTC President.

-Gell also served on the governing boards of the following organizations: